csoren/C64MEGA65/README.md

   and
   [Eagle's Nest](https://csdb.dk/search/?seinsel=all&search=eagles+nest&Go.x=0&Go.y=0)
   are examples for this.
-The bottom line is: A soft reset will allow you to enjoy the original behavior including "reset demos" but you will also be stuck with the drawbacks.
+The bottom line is: A soft-reset will allow you to enjoy the original behavior including "reset demos" but you will also be stuck with the drawbacks.

 * Hard-reset: The core is doing a "forced reset" by simulating what is described [here](https://www.c64-wiki.com/wiki/Reset_Button) and what modules like the Action Replay did.
 This will always reset the machine.
+  If you notice that the MEGA65's "Drive" LED turns blue, then you know that you pressed the reset button long enough to initiate a Hard-reset.
+  [Learn more](FAQ.md#18-what-do-the-two-leds-signal) about what the two LEDs are signalling.
+  **IMPORTANT: Do not use the Hard-reset when a hardware cartridge is plugged in the Expansion Port of the MEGA65.**

 There is another difference between the hard-reset and the soft-reset that is more related to your convenience while using the file browser and the